The-Knowledge-House/Final-Project-Phase1/README.md

 - Always read the documentation for the API, as that cannot be stressed enough.
   <br>

 * Now as I will furthermore explain below, you will have to pitch me your project idea before you can work on it.
+The proposal requirements are below

 ## The API you choose, has to work.

 - You have to demonstrate to me, using Postman that data can be retrieved from the API.
 Your project will not get approved if the API you choose does not function.